Nancy Drew: Curse of Blackmoor Manor

 Curse of Blackmoor Manor is the 11th game in the Nancy Drew point-and-click adventure game series by Her Interactive.
 The game is available for play on Microsoft Windows platforms as well as on DVD, Steam, and GOG.com released a digital version on their site.
 It has an ESRB rating of E for moments of mild violence and peril.
 Players take on the first-person view of fictional amateur sleuth Nancy Drew and must solve the mystery through interrogation of suspects, solving puzzles, and discovering clues.
 There are two levels of gameplay, Junior and Senior detective modes, each offering a different difficulty level of puzzles and hints; however neither of these changes affect the actual plot of the game.
-The game is loosely based on a book entitled The Bluebeard Room (1985).
+The game is loosely based on the book The Bluebeard Room (1985).

 Plot

-Nancy Drew travels to England to visit Linda Penvellyn, her neighbor's daughter and newlywed wife of a British diplomat.
-Linda is currently living in Blackmoor Manor, a 14th-century mansion haunted by a tragic past.
-A mysterious malady keeps Linda hidden behind thick bed curtains.
-Is she hiding from something or someone, or is a more menacing threat stalking her?
-Nancy is tasked with solving this mystery by learning more about the family's history, exploring the mansion, and discovering the secrets of the family that have been hidden away for generations.
+Nancy Drew travels to England at the request of her neighbor, Mrs. Petrov, to investigate strange behavior from her daughter Linda, who has recently married Hugh Penvellyn, an English diplomat.
+Linda is currently living in Blackmoor Manor, a 14th-century mansion inhabited for many centuries by the storied Penvellyn family.
+Linda has become bedridden, refusing to come out from behind her bed curtain, and has developed strange symptoms including extreme hunger and thirst, a craving for raw meat, hairy hands, and uncharacteristic bursts of anger at her new husband.
+Hugh is away on business, so the only other current residents of the mansion are Jane Penvellyn, Hugh's 12-year-old daughter from a previous marriage; Leticia Drake, Hugh's aunt; and Nigel Mookerjee, a historian who is researching the manor and the Penvellyn family.
+Jane's private tutor, Ethel Bosinny, also visits the manor for several hours each day to teach her lessons.

+When Nancy arrives at the front door of the mansion, her name is called out by what appears to be a mysterious creature with glowing red eyes.
+Mrs. Drake answers the door but does not see the creature, and she immediately dismisses Nancy's concerns.
+When Nancy meets Jane, she tells her that she saw a "lady in black" putting something on Linda's nightstand, and her symptoms developed shortly thereafter.

+Nancy learns from Nigel that the Penvellyn family have long been rumored to be guarding a precious treasure within the mansion.
+The Penvellyns also have a troubled history: in the 17th century, Elinor Penvellyn was rumored to have cursed her husband and turned him into the "Beast of Blackmoor," a creature with glowing red eyes and sharp fangs, after he found out about the family treasure.
+Elinor was later burned at the stake after being convicted of witchcraft by Oliver Cromwell.